Most gardeners aren’t lucky enough to have a fully south facing garden that receives maximum sunlight throughout the day.

 Partial Sun or Shade tolerant implies that the plant can do well in a spot that receives only a few hours of sunlight per day, and it may actually prefer it.
 There are a number of fruit trees that fall into this category, as well as leafy greens.

-15 Best Fruiting Plants That Grow In The Shade Garden
+15 Best Fruiting Plants That Love the Shady Side of Your Garden

 The following list will introduce you to some fruits that you can grow in partial shade.